AntonioIsas/CarND-Vehicle-Detection/README.md

 A better approach is to extract the HOG features only once for each image and then apply the sliding windows over those to see if there is a match, this is tested in cell #11

-Then in cell 12 I use a function to search multiple sizes and retrieve the results I decided to use only 2 different scales because if I added more the processing time is too slow
+Then in cell 12 I use a function to search multiple sizes and retrieve the results I decided to use 3 different scales because if I added more the processing time is too slow

+scale 1
+![alt text][image18]

 scale 1.5
 ![alt text][image8]